aws-samples/amazon-sagemaker-secure-mlops/README.md

 ![sm-mlops-projects](img/sm-mlops-projects.png)

 #### User profile for Studio domain (_not implemented in this version_)
-Each provisioning of a Data Science environment product creates a Studio domain with a _default user profile_.
+Each provisioning of a data science environment product creates a Studio domain with a _default user profile_.
 You can optionally manually (from AWS CLI or SageMaker console) create new user profiles:

 + Each user profile has its own dedicated compute resource with a slice of the shared EFS file system
 + Each user profile can be associated with its own execution role (or use default domain execution role)

-❗ There is a limit of one SageMaker domain per region per account and you can provision only one Data Science environment product per region per account.
+❗ There is a limit of one SageMaker domain per region per account and you can provision only one data science environment product per region per account.

 #### SageMaker notebook product (_not implemented in this version_)
-This product is available for Data Scientist and Data Science Team Administrator roles.
+This product is available for Data Scientist and data science Team Administrator roles.
 Each notebook is provisioned with pre-defined lifecycle configuration.
 The following considerations are applied to the notebook product:
 + Only some instance types are allowed to use in the notebook
 + Pre-defined notebook execution role is attached to the notebook
 + Notebook execution role enforce use of security configurations and controls (e.g. the notebook can be started only in VPC attachment mode)
-+ Notebook has write access only to the project-specific S3 buckets (data and model as deployed by the Data Science Environment product)
++ Notebook has write access only to the project-specific S3 buckets (data and model as deployed by the data science Environment product)
 + Notebook-attached EBS volume is encrypted with its own AWS KMS key
 + Notebook is started in the SageMaker VPC, subnet, and security group